fahernkhan/fahernkhan/README.md

 I am interested in new challenges in the field of IoT and Machine Learning and strive to continue learning and growing

-- 🔭 I’m currently working on ID/X Partners as Data Engineer
+- 🔭 I’m currently working on Dicoding Scholarship as Devops Engineer
 - 🌱 I’m currently learning about Internet of Things, Machine Learning and back-end apps
 - 💬 Feel free to ask me about AI, Internet of Things and Data
 - 📫 How to reach me: fathurrahmanhernanda123@gmail.com